 In the beginning, Research and Analysis Wing used to appoint people only from the Intelligence Bureau, Indian Police Services, and Indian military or revenue departments.
 Prior to 1968, the Intelligence Bureau is responsible for India’s internal and external intelligence.
 Thereafter India, established a dedicated, RAW- Research and Analysis Wing founded mainly to keep an eye on the actions and movements Pakistan and China.

 The Chief of the RAW is entitled as Secretary (Research) in the Cabinet Secretariat.
 It is only answerable to the Prime Minister and the Joint Intelligence Committee.
 It is not liable to the parliament of India on any issues and the same provision keeps it out of reach of the Right to Information (RTI) act.
 It monitors the political and military development in the neighbouring countries, which have a direct bearing on India’s national security and in the genesis of its foreign policy.

 Central Bureau of Investigation (CBI)

 The Central Bureau of Investigation (CBI) is the principal investigative police agency in India.
 It was established in 1941 as the Special Police Establishment, entrusted with domestic security.
 It is an elite force which plays an indispensable role in public life and guaranteeing the health of the national economy.
-It is functioning under the Ministry of Personnel, Pension and Public Grievances is the nodal police agency in India which coordinates investigation on behalf of Interpol Member countries.
+It is functioning under the Ministry of Personnel, Pension and Public Grievances is the nodal police agency in India that coordinates investigation on behalf of Interpol Member countries.
 It is also occupied in the compilation of criminal intelligence pertaining to three of its main areas of operation- Anti-Corruption, Economic Crimes, and Special Crimes.
 It may inspect:

 - The cases that are fundamentally against Central Government employees or concerning undertakings of the Central Government